geoserver/geoserver.github.io/_posts/2024-09-18-geoserver-2-26-0-released.md

 * [GEOS-11495](https://osgeo-org.atlassian.net/browse/GEOS-11495) Support multi-layer output in CSS
 * [GEOS-11515](https://osgeo-org.atlassian.net/browse/GEOS-11515) Add support for zoom level rule filtering in CSS
 * [GEOS-11414](https://osgeo-org.atlassian.net/browse/GEOS-11414) Adding css-uniqueRoleName

-## GeoPackage QGIS Compatibility Improvements

-A number of issues affecting interoperability with QGIS have been addressed:

-GeoPackage extension output could contain field types that are not supported by GDAL.
-It turns out the GeoPackage export was picking up some of the file type information intended for PostGIS resulting output that could not be read by other programs such as QGIS.

-We were also able to fix up the TIMESTAMP information representation as DATETIME, making the file format timezone agnostic as intended.

-Thanks to David Blasby (GeoCat) for these fixes made on behalf of Zeeland and South Holland.

-* [GEOS-11416](https://osgeo-org.atlassian.net/browse/GEOS-11416) GeoPackage output contains invalid field types when exporting content from PostGIS

 ## Geostationary satellite AUTO code